EFTEC/MessageContainer/README.md

 , starting with error) (null|string)

 ### Method firstError()
 It returns the first message of error, if any.
-Otherwise it returns the default value
+Otherwise, it returns the default value
 #### Parameters:
 * **$default** param string $default (string)

 ### Method firstWarning()
 It returns the first message of warning, if any.
-Otherwise it returns the default value
+Otherwise, it returns the default value
 #### Parameters:
 * **$default** param string $default (string)

 ### Method firstErrorOrWarning()
 It returns the first message of error or warning (in this order), if any.
-Otherwise it returns the default value
+Otherwise, it returns the default value
 #### Parameters:
 * **$default** param string $default (string)

 ### Method firstInfo()
 It returns the first message of info, if any.
-Otherwise it returns the default value
+Otherwise, it returns the default value
 #### Parameters:
 * **$default** param string $default (string)

 ### Method firstSuccess()
 It returns the first message of success, if any.
-Otherwise it returns the default value
+Otherwise, it returns the default value
 #### Parameters:
 * **$default** param string $default (string)